 While Richard’s tactics to get the war going were undeniably questionable, he goes on to reveal that Benjamin’s death was an accident, and he had intended for his own life to be taken.
 Despite this revelation, the pain Morgan feels over Benjamin’s death causes him to snap and revert back to his old habits of killing without remorse.

 Although Morgan’s bond with Benjamin is made very obvious (and it parallels the one he shared with his son), it still doesn’t hold up as a good enough reason for Morgan to change so drastically, especially considering he didn’t budge when others he had known for longer were being persecuted by cold blooded murderers.

-Zombie girl with the teddy bear is the first ever walker Rick sees and kills.
-And of course, this is an extremely emotional moment for Rick, as he comes to terms with the fact that he’s going to have to blow this little monster away.
+Zombie Girl with the teddy bear is the first ever walker Rick sees and kills.
+And of course, this is an extremely emotional moment for Rick, as he comes to terms with the fact that he’s going to have to blow this little monster’s head off.
 Big ones, little ones, they’re all the same.
 They’re monsters, they’re no longer people, and they’ll have to be put down.

 5. Oops, It’s Raining!

 Throughout the show, we’ve seen the gang drench themselves in zombie blood time and time again, whenever they fancy walking through a swarm of zombies without being detected.
 This is usually a last resort, as zombie blood is not be the most ideal thing to be covered in, but many fans contest that they should really use this tactic more often — or always.